matthew813709/tripleten/README.md

 # tripleten
-## App creates a scatter plot using plotly express at streamlit via python.
+## App creates a scatter plot and box plot using plotly express at streamlit via python.

 Development Environment: Visual Studio Code and Anaconda